 120S Elementary Latin II.

 Continuation of Latin 110.
 Further study of grammar, syntax and vocabulary, accompanied by reading and discussion of passages that cast light on the society and culture of ancient Rome and its empire.
 For students who have completed Latin 110 or those who have had some Latin but require review.
 Three class meetings a week, in addition to a drill session.
-Haley.
+Weiner.

 210F Intermediate Latin: The World of Ancient Rome.

 Reading and discussion, with grammar review, of intermediate-level Latin passages selected to illuminate the history, society and culture of ancient Rome and its empire.
 Readings from writers such as Caesar, Cicero, Sallust, Catullus, Ovid and Martial.
 Prerequisite, knowledge of elementary Latin.
 Rubino.

 340S The Roman Hero.